-Nominal strength 1570 N/mm: white Nominal strength 1770 N/mm: green Nominal strength 1960 N/mm: yellow
+Nominal strength 1570 N/mm: white Nominal strength 1770 N/mm: green Nominal strength 1960 N/mm: yellow companies approved by TL for independent testing, the identification number allocated by TL.

 For special rope constructions in accordance with 3.1 the color of the distinguishing thread is to be specially designated.